Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 Abdominal pain and diarrhea mixed with blood and mucus are characteristic of b) ulcerative colitis c) dysentery d) Crohn's disease e) colon cancer

 A 30-year-old patient 1.5 months ago noted the appearance of weeping of the nipple and areola of the left breast.
-Then separate areas of the areola began to ulcerate and become covered with a crust. d) Paget's cancer
+Then certain areas of the areola began to ulcerate and become covered with a crust. d) Paget's cancer

-A 30-year-old patient is examined for primary infertility.
+A 30-year-old patient is being examined for primary infertility.
 Functional diagnostic tests indicate the presence of a two-phase menstrual cycle.
 Ultrasound and hysterosalpingography revealed no pathology.
-To clarify the diagnosis, it is necessary to perform b) endometrial biopsy
+To clarify the diagnosis, it is necessary to perform b) an endometrial biopsy

 A 44-year-old patient has been suffering from acyclic uterine bleeding for the last year.
 To clarify the cause of bleeding, it is necessary to perform a) separate diagnostic curettage of the cervical canal and the uterine cavity